 the counter clearing handle and watch the movement of the interlock

 plate under the left-hand end of the rotor.
-The two teeth on the
+The tooth on the

-rings, and fall back at the end of the turn.
-Modify the teeth as
+promptly at the end of the turn.
+Repeat for the acuumulator side.

-- Give the handle a forward turn.
-Rotate the counter clearing handle
+- Give the winding handle a forward turn.
+Rotate the counter clearing

-the operating arm on the interlock plate.
-A piece of 1 or 2mm material
+arm on the interlock plate.
+A small piece of steel or brass can be

-can be soldered, brazed, or screwed into position and filed down to
+soldered, brazed, or screwed into position to extend the arm by about

 - Check the operation of the back-transfer interlock.
 Give the handle